 - Options to specialize: Nursing offers a lot of versatility in terms of finding a specialization you enjoy.
-Today’s nursing isn’t just limited to directly providing patient care in traditional health facilities.
-Nurses have highly specialized skills and experience that make them excellent for management and administration roles and other specialized work.
-Nurses are also employed in policy-making, health advocacy, occupational health, psychiatry, midwifery and dozens more areas.
+Today’s nursing is not just limited to directly providing patient care in traditional health facilities.
+Nurses have highly specialized skills and experience, which make them excellent for management and administration roles and other specialized work.
+Nurses are also employed in policy-making, health advocacy, occupational health, psychiatry, midwifery, and dozens of more areas.

 - Rewarding work: Providing care to those who need it is an honorable and rewarding profession.
 Being able to see the difference your care is making in the lives of your patients is fulfilling and keeps you engaged in your work.

 - Dynamic and interesting: Nursing is not a mundane job.
-It’s high-energy and fast-paced, and you will find yourself doing very different things from day to day.
+It is high-energy and fast-paced, and you will find yourself doing very different things from day to day.
 You will treat all different types of people and conditions — which means you are always learning and developing.

 - Supportive work environment: For the most part, nursing offers you the opportunity to build bonds with your co-workers as you all have the same beliefs and experiences.
 Working together in such an important field can create lifelong friendships with your co-workers.